Dustyroom/ai-toolbox-doc/_pages/home.md

 feature_runtime:
   - image_path: /assets/images/landing/foo-image-6.png
     alt: "AI in Runtime"
-    title: "Embed AI into the shipped games, securely."
+    title: "Use AI in the shipped games, securely."
-    excerpt: 'With AI Toolbox you can securely embed and control AI into the shipped games.'
+    excerpt: 'With AI Toolbox you can securely use and remotely control AI in the shipped games.'
     url: "/runtime/"
     btn_label: "Read More"
     btn_class: "btn--primary"